yoctoproject/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 Although other protocols are possible, a server using HTTP typically serves packages.
-If you want to use HTTP, then set up and configure a web server such as Apache 2, lighttpd, or SimpleHTTPServer on the machine serving the packages.
+If you want to use HTTP, then set up and configure a web server such as Apache 2, lighttpd, or Python web server on the machine serving the packages.

-To keep things simple, this section describes how to set up a SimpleHTTPServer web server to share package feeds from the developer's machine.
+To keep things simple, this section describes how to set up a Python web server to share package feeds from the developer's machine.
 Although this server might not be the best for a production environment, the setup is simple and straight forward.
 Should you want to use a different server more suited for production (e.g. Apache 2,